 I. Idea Generation

-New investment candidates for the Strategy are mainly generated through River Road’s proprietary screening and watch list.
+New investment candidates for the Strategies are mainly generated through River Road’s proprietary screening and watch list.
 The proprietary screen is designed to identify high quality companies with improving fundamentals.
 Rather than simply looking for companies with absolute high but static profit margin or returns on capital, the screen identifies companies showing improving fundamentals, which we define as increasing sales, expanding operating profit margin, and improving returns on capital.

 II.
 Security Analysis